sherifsharweed/PopFlake/README.md

 3- User can select any item in slider header and it will open a web for trailer.

+4- User can swipe to refresh.

-3- User can search for any movies with title .
+5- User can search for any movies with title .

-4- User can select mode between light or dark .
+6- User can select mode between light or dark .

-5- User can send complaint.
+7- User can send complaint.

 # Application architecture and structure